eic/epic-analysis/README.md

   - derived classes are specific to upstream data structures:
     - `AnalysisDelphes` for Delphes trees (fast simulations)
     - `AnalysisAthena` for trees from the DD4hep+Juggler stack (ATHENA full simulations)
-    - `AnalysisEE` for trees from the Fun4all+EventEvaluator stack (ECCE full simulations)
+    - `AnalysisEcce` for trees from the Fun4all+EventEvaluator stack (ECCE full simulations)
   - the `Kinematics` class is used to calculate all kinematics
     - `Analysis`-derived classes have one instance of `Kinematics` for generated variables, and another for reconstructed variables, to allow quick